Before your Competition or Clinic, you’ll need to do these things:

 2. Apply for ODS Show Approval

 Next, you’ll need to review the ODS show standards and apply for ODS show approval.
 You’ll be able to do this online.
-Note that if your show is ODS approved, you will be expected to meet certain Prize List requirements.
-Please review the ODS Show Standards and League Show Participation fee instructions carefully.

 Note: if your show is ODS approved, you will be expected to meet certain Prize List requirements.
 Please review the ODS Show Standards and League Show Participation fee instructions carefully.